MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 :::image type="content" source="./media/mobile-whats-new-in-the-mobile-apps/copilot-whats-new.png" alt-text="Screenshot illustrating how to use Copilot in the Power BI mobile apps." border="false":::

-Check out our [blog](https://powerbi.microsoft.com/en-us/blog/28441/preview/) and [documentation!](./mobile-apps-copilot.md).
 Copilot in Power BI Mobile can be used with any report that meets [Copilot for Power BI requirements](../../create-reports/copilot-introduction.md).

+Check out our [blog](https://powerbi.microsoft.com/en-us/blog/28441/preview/) and [documentation](./mobile-apps-copilot.md)!

 ## September 2024